fdifrison/intergalacticGuidesForCoders/Javascript/Manual_JS.md

 So, we have the keyword `function`, the name of the function with possible arguments passed inside the parenthesis, and the `function-body` inside the curly brackets.

 To call the function we simply need to write the function name: `function_name();`, but if we want to use in the code the variable that is `return` inside the function, we need to store the function call into another variable.
 We call this way of defining a function `function declaration`.

+Functions have also two special variables attached (only applies to regular function):

+* `this` which is created inside the execution context (see [here](The-`this`-keyword))
+* `arguments` which returns an iterator containing the argument of the function, all of those we pass in the function call, even if we specify more arguments than the prescribed one in the function definition.

 ## Anonymous functions (function expression)